mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 More on Ketos recipes
 ----------------------

 A recipe file is simply a .json file with the required information for a given ketos network interface.
-Each interface has it's own recipe format and has a default recipe included it's module.
+Each interface has its own recipe format and has a default recipe included in its module.
 When a recipe is loaded, it is represented by a recipe dictionary.
 The items in this dictionary correspond to the fields in a recipe json file.
-While the .json recipe represents everything as numbers and strings, in the dictionary some values are more comples objects.
-The  optimizer, loss function and metrics are converted to a Ketos RecipeCompat object, which allows facilitates the conversion between the recipe and actual optimizer, loss and metric objects using with the model.
+While the .json recipe represents everything as numbers and strings, in the dictionary some values are more complex objects.
+The  optimizer, loss function and metrics are converted to a Ketos RecipeCompat object, which facilitates the conversion between the recipe and the actual optimizer, loss and metric objects using with the model.

 The easiest way to modify a recipe is to directly edit the .json file.